-- This guide focuses on Image Blocks, the most common way to add images in Squarespace.
-For information about other image types, see the Other images section.
+- This guide is about resizing Image Blocks, which let you add images to Regular Pages, blog posts, and other content areas in Squarespace.
+For information about other image types, see our information on other images.

 - We recommend uploading an image that has a width between 1500 and 2500 pixels.
 This range is the best choice for images that look good but don't overload your site.

 When you add an Image Block, it expands to occupy the full width of the content area.
 You can decrease the size of the Image Block by adding blocks on either side.
 The aspect ratio (width to height) stays the same, so the whole image shrinks while keeping the same shape.

 The most common way to do this is with Spacer Blocks, which create blank space.
 Add these to the left or right of an Image Block, then drag the resize handle to resize the Image Block.

 - Klicken Sie auf Insert Point (Einfügepunkt), um einen Platzhalter-Block hinzuzufügen.

 - Ziehen Sie den Platzhalter-Block auf die linke oder rechte Seite des Bild-Blocks.

 - Klicken und ziehen Sie das Resize handle (Skalierwerkzeug).

 Fügen Sie Platzhalter-Blöcke in gleicher Größe auf beiden Seiten ein, um das Bild zu zentrieren.

 You can do this same method with other blocks.
 This is especially useful for text side-by-side with images, as shown in the .gif below.